Is BMI an Accurate Measure of Health?

 In his study, the author used the data of more than 7,000 men from European countries and offered a weight-to-height index (also known as the Quetelet index), created in 1832 by Adolphe Quetelet, as a way to evaluate body weight about height.

-Quetelet was a mathematician, not a physicist, so he created the formula following statistics, concentrating on the average human body.
+Quetelet was a mathematician, not a physician, so he created the formula following statistics, concentrating on the average human body.

-Even Dr. Keys judged BMI as appropriate for population studies and inappropriate for individual evaluation.
-Still, due to its simplicity, BMI has come to be widely used for preliminary diagnoses.
+Even Dr. Keys judged BMI appropriate for population studies and inappropriate for individual evaluation.
+Still, due to its simplicity, BMI has become widely used for preliminary diagnoses.

 Downsides of BMI and When it is Inaccurate